-Jimmy Griffin, or Jimmy Griffin, born James Arthur Griffin on August 10, 1943 in Cincinnati, Ohio, is a singer-songwriter, guitarist, co-founding member of Bread, and one of the lead vocalists.
+Jimmy Griffin, born James Arthur Griffin on August 10, 1943 in Cincinnati, Ohio, is a singer-songwriter, guitarist, co-founding member of Bread, and one of the lead vocalists.

 “Just Like Yesterday,” first appeared on the 1972 “Baby, I’m A Want You” studio album, was led by Jimmy Griffin in the key of C major (C).